Daniel Oldrá

-Daniel Walter Oldrá (born 15 March 1967) is an Argentine retired footballer and the current sports director of Godoy Cruz.
-Heis considered one of the best central defenders in the history of Mendoza football.
+Daniel Walter Oldrá (born 15 March 1967) is an Argentine retired football coach and former player who played as a right-back or a centre back.
+He is the current manager of Instituto.

+Oldrá is considered one of the best central defenders in the history of Mendoza football.

 Playing career

 Early years

 Nicknamed "El Gato" (The Cat) he was formed in Godoy Cruz, he debuted in the professional staff at age of 20, in the Mendoza Football League a year later, he tried his luck at River Plate, where he stayed for three seasons, he made his debut in "First Division" on 2 July 1989.
 In River he played 11 games, 6 of which were for the local championship, 4 for "Copa Libertadores" and one for "Liguilla".

 Step football abroad

 After his time at River Plate, Oldrá was transferred to Bolivian football, precisely at Blooming in 1991, where he played a few games during a season and a half.

 Back to Argentina

 In early 1993, Oldrá returned to Argentinian soccer, arriving at Godoy Cruz, where he made his debut as a professional player for the club.
 In that season, "The Grave" was intended to dispute the Torneo del Interior (third division of Argentine soccer federal then); Godoy Cruz managed to win the championship and the ascent to the National B, with Daniel Oldrá, as a great reference of the team.

 In the second half of 1996, he was transferred to Gimnasia y Tiro de Salta, where he then played the Nacional B and in 1997 achieved promotion to the First Division of Argentina.

 After his time at Gimnasia y Tiro, he returned to Godoy Cruz, where he stayed for five seasons.
 During that time he had several offers to join Chinese, American and Italian outlets, but "El Gato" decided to stay in "Tomba", until his retirement as a professional player, becoming one of the great idols of club.
 During his total professional career he played 215 games and scored 10 goals.